guardian/prout/README.md

 checkpoints defined in your config file, and update the pull-request with labels and a comment as appropriate.
-The url you specify in the checkpoint will be fetched, and the contents of the response will be read- so long as you embed the commit id that response, Prout will be able to work out whether or not the PR has been deployed yet or not.
+The url you specify in the checkpoint will be fetched, and the contents of the response will be read- so long as you embed the commit id that response, Prout will be able to work out whether or not the PR has been deployed.

 ### Add callbacks